Women’s Health A-Z

 Prenatal Care

-In addition to tests and exams, you’ll also partner with your physician to discuss nutrition dos and don’ts, discuss mental health, and get advice on what to expect during labor and delivery.
-It is also important to spend some time planning on where you will deliver and making sure that all necessary paperwork is complete.
+In addition to tests and exams, you’ll also partner with your physician to discuss nutrition dos and don’ts, talk about mental health, and get advice on what to expect during labor and delivery.
+It is also important to spend some time planning for your delivery and making sure that all necessary paperwork, such as FMLA and Disability forms, is complete.

 To schedule an appointment with a VPFW provider, you can call us at 804-897-2100 or set an appointment online.